Home » Recipes » Breakfast » Skillet Veggie Phyllo Pie

 What Is A Veggie Phyllo Pie?

 A veggie phyllo pie is sort of like a Mediterranean-inspired breakfast burrito…only better!
 It’s also very similar to phyllo spinach pie.
-Honestly, it’s hard to describe and is a recipe all its own.
+Honestly, it’s hard to describe and is a unique recipe all its own.
 However, it is unbelievably delicious and super easy to make!

 What’s the Difference Between Phyllo Dough and Filo Dough?